 Federal law, security concerns, and desire to produce plants with higher levels of THC have driven domestic cannabis producers to grow their crops indoors, at a truly hefty price for the environment.
 Indoor pot production has a massive carbon footprint.
 The electricity consumption of marijuana growhouses is significant.
 For example, one indoor growing facility can require as much lighting as operating rooms in hospitals, which, themselves, are 500 times greater than the recommended reading light levels.
-Denver’s indoor pot farms are estimated to account for almost 4% of the city’s total electricity consumption.
-In total, cannabis production is estimated to cost $6 billion in energy expenditures each year and predicted to hit $50 billion by 2026.
+Denver’s indoor pot farms accounted for an estimated 4% of the city’s total electricity consumption in 2018.
+In total, cannabis production has been estimated to cost $6 billion in energy expenditures a year and predicted to hit $50 billion by 2026.
 As the globe’s second biggest producer of carbon emissions, the US should not support the rise of another industry with unsustainable energy demands.

 Legalized marijuana poses real threats to public health and safety.

-Just like smoking cigarettes, smoking pot contributes to the development of respiratory diseases and increased risk of lung cancer.
+Just like smoking cigarettes, smoking pot contributes to the development of respiratory diseases and increased risk to lung health.
 In addition, doctors and health officials assert that there is a direct connection between marijuana use and psychosis and schizophrenia.
 With the legalization of marijuana use, the prevalence of marijuana-related illnesses may grow with the number of people who use it.
 For example, following legalization, Colorado health professionals noted a surge in cases of extreme illness in children who ingested marijuana edibles (it is no help that many such edibles look exactly like gummy bears).
 Law enforcement, too, has complained of the difficulty of identifying drugged drivers, whose level of intoxication cannot be easily verified as with alcohol.
 In addition, research suggests that drivers under the influence of marijuana are 1.65 times more likely to be responsible for fatal accidents.